seiyria/Roguathia/README.md

     * Tameable monster variety
     * More pet choices
   * VP (you get points for surviving the dungeon, your conduct is worth lots of points)
-    * More dungeon features (fountains, thrones, decorations, sinks, etc)
+    * More dungeon features (fountains, thrones, decorations, sinks, torches, etc)
     * Deeper dungeons (+2 floors / lvl)
     * More floor types (caves, mines, towns, etc) (see [here](http://crawl.chaosforge.org/Dungeon_branches) for possible branch types)
     * More chance of generating items on the floor (say, .1% chance per floor, increasing by .1% each time [evaluated per tile])